Shmoopty/rpi-appliance-monitor/README.md

 ## Needed parts:

 * A [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/).
 Or any Raspberry Pi.
+(In the U.S., see if there's a MicroCenter nearby.
+They'll sell you one for a flat $5.)
 * Any old MicroSD card.
 2GB is plenty.
 * A USB WiFi dongle (and a MicroUSB adapter if you choose the Pi Zero)
 * An [801s vibration sensor module](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dcomputers&field-keywords=801s+vibration+sensor)